apartmentlist/coding-challenges/hw2019/README.md

 open a PR against this repository and tag @tcollier.
 Submissions must be received before Thursday, August 23 at 02:00:00 PM PST to be eligible.

-During the week, I will periodically run all submitted programs against hidden test inventories and report on the rankings.
+During the week, I will periodically run all currently submitted programs against hidden test inventories and report on the rankings.
+Participants may add to their PR throughout the week.
 After the submission deadline, I will run a final round with all submissions, this is the only round that will be used to determine who becomes CTO and gets that fat raise!